CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/teams.md

 User roles can always be optionally configured using the UI or by adjusting the Helm flags in your *values.yaml*.
 There is no reequirement to choose one or the other.

-Kubecost RBAC follows the principle of most privilege.
+nOps RBAC follows the principle of most privilege.
 If a user is added to multiple teams with different roles, they will assume the role with the highest authority unless Allocation Filters are used to limit role functions.

 Authentication is handled by the cost-model and Aggregator pods.